Samsung/tizen-docs/docs/application/dotnet/guides/location/location.md

 ```

 <a name="start"></a>
-## Starting the Location Service
+## Start the location service

-To start the location service:
+To start the location service, proceed as follows:

 1. Create a [Tizen.Location.Locator](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.Locator.html) instance with a specific value for its `LocationType` property before you use the location service.

     In this example, GPS is used as the source of the position data.
-You can use other values of the [Tizen.Location.LocationType](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.LocationType.html) enumeration for hybrid and WPS sources.
+You can use other values of the [Tizen.Location.LocationType](/application/dotnet/api/TizenFX/latest/api/Tizen.Location.LocationType.html) enumeration for hybrid and WPS sources:

     ```csharp
     Tizen.Location.Locator locator;